ninapavlich/django-list-wrestler/README.md

 django-inline-wrestler
 =======================

-Make django admin lists easier to sort with jQuery and Grappelli.
+Make django admin lists sortable, with drag-and-drop or single click re-ordering options.
+This plugin uses jQuery and is optimized for Grappelli.

 This plugin turns an ordinary order field into a high-powered sorting tool including:
 * Drag-and-Drop